sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 cannot be run on a browser without plugins and has doesn't have the language flexibilty WebAssembly provides.
-This is due to Java's portability coming from the ability to run Java programs in different platforms, and therefore not designed to run multiple programs in a browser.
-Java also doesn't solve the issues JavaScript poses through interpreter based execution, dynamic typing and garbage collection.
-Moreover, validation and memory safety makes WebAssembly more secure from vulnerabilities.
+This is due to Java's portability coming from the ability to run Java programs in different platforms, and therefore not designed to run programs written in multiple languages in a browser.
+Java also doesn't solve the issues JavaScript poses through interpreter based execution and garbage collection.
+Moreover, WebAssembly is designed to make validation easier.
 Java was not designed with formalization in mind, and therefore is complex to validate.
-Java applets have strict security restrictions as a work around for many implementation bugs.
 Structured control flow and single pass compilation and validation places WebAssembly as a mature option compared to existing bytecode formats such as JVM and CIL (Common Intermediate Language) which contain irreducible loops and unbalanced locking